rrazcueta/moonveil/docs/players/14-items.md

 ## Encumberance

-You can carry 6 + Willpower items without penalty.
+You can carry **Willpower + 6** items without penalty.
 For each item beyond that, you gain **Encumbrance**.
 Subtract your Encumbrance from every roll before resolving it.

 ## Carrying Your Friends

 Carrying a Seeker, without their gear, takes 5 slots.
-You need to accomodate slots for your own gear and any gear of theirs as well.
+You need to accomodate slots for your own gear and any gear of theirs as well. -->